arcus/education_modules/regular_expressions_intermediate/regular_expressions_intermediate.md

 [This will also work](https://regex101.com/r/ko7ySn/1) as a matching regular expression, but won't capture the group in question.

-### Quiz 3: Non-Capturing Groups and the Logical "Or"
+### Quiz: Non-Capturing Groups and the Logical "Or"

 You're looking through lab notes written by a colleague who uses codes and abbreviations liberally.
 This investigator is known to write their lowercase initials ("sjp") and a single space followed by either "help" (always in lowercase) or "911" in notes to highlight important potential pitfalls.
 Using the logical "or" and using a non-capturing group (remember: the syntax is `(?:)`), write a regular expression that would allow you to capture any of the "sjp help" or "sjp 911" references.